 GENERAL MODERN WORLD HISTORY (271) 5 Credits Prerequisite: This course is assigned at the recommendation of Full Year the Child Study Team and is a Resource Center Level course.
-Grade 9 This required course is the foundation of the Social Studies program and i students an international perspective on the historical forces that shape th Students will develop social studies skills, and consider the impact of curre the Middle East, Latin America, and Africa.
+Grade 9 This required course is the foundation of the Social Studies program and is students an international perspective on the historical forces that shape the Students will develop social studies skills, and consider the impact of curre the Middle East, Latin America, and Africa.
 This course is designed for stu- critical thinking, reading, writing, and oral communication skills.
 The goals in each student's IEP will be addressed throughout this course. e global community. ent issues in Europe, Asia, udents with emergent

+MODERN WORLD HISTORY CP (212) 5 Credits

+Prerequisite: None.
+Full Year

+Grade 9

-MODERN WORLD HISTORY CP (212) 5 Credits Prerequisite: None.
-Grade 8 teacher recommendations for CP or Full Year Honors.
-Grade 9 This required course represents the foundation of the Social Studies program at the High School.
+This required course represents the foundation of the Social Studies program at the High School.
 The course is designed to give students an international perspective on the historical forces that have shaped the global community.
 Students will analyze the complex and interdependent roots of the political, social, cultural, and economic structures in Europe, Asia, the Middle East, Latin America, and Africa.
-A discussion of current issues and challenges occur in every unit.
+A primary question is how historical decisions and forces shaped current issues and cultural intersections in all continents.
+Students will consider the patterns of individuals and societies interactions with their environment and surrounding, both past and present.
 Through a thematic organization, this course enables students to examine human development and interactions across time periods.
 This approach allows students to assess the historical impact of each of these themes on our modern world.

-MODERN WORLD HISTORY HUMANITIES CP (212H) 5 Credits Prerequisite: None.
-Grade 8 teacher recommendations for CP or Of a 15 Credit Program Honors.
-Full Year Grade 9
+MODERN WORLD HISTORY HUMANITIES CP (212H) Prerequisite: None.

+5 Credits Paired with English 1 Humanities CP Full Year Grade 9